Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 and

-The energy weights $T^{E_{+}}$ is necessary since we want to consider the map over $\Lambda_{0}$.
+Here the actual bulk deformation is $\mathfrak{b}=wK, w\in \Lambda+$.
+For notational simplicity, we just write $v(K)$ instead of $v(w)$ since $w$ also represents some role in $[l, w]$.
+The energy weights $T^{\tilde{E}_{+}}$ is necessary if we require that these maps do not decrease the action filtration.
 Note that there will be energy loss for the perturbed Cauchy-Riemann equation.
-And the maximal energy loss is computed in (5.22).
+And the maximal energy loss is computed in (\ref{el1}) and (\ref{el2}).
 So if we set

-then we get a map which does not decrease the energy.
+then we get a map which does not decrease the action.

 We explain the moduli spaces as follows.
-The moduli space $\mathcal{M}_{0}(p, [l,w])$ contains solutions of the perturbed Cauchy-Riemann equation when the domain is a genuine strip.
-The moduli space $\mathcal{M}_{1}(p, [l,w])$ is obtained by gluing two moduli spaces
+The moduli space $\mathcal{M}_{0}([p,w'], [l,w])$ contains solutions of the perturbed Cauchy-Riemann equation when the domain is a genuine strip, representing the class $[w-w']$.
+The moduli space $\mathcal{M}_{1}([p,w'], [l,w])$ is obtained by gluing two moduli spaces

-where $\mathcal{M}_{1, pt}(p, [l,w])$ contains solutions of the perturbed Cauchy-Riemann equation when the domain is a strip with one interior marked point and $\mathcal{M}_{1, hole}(p, [l,w])$ contains solutions when the domain is a strip with one interior hole.
+where $\mathcal{M}_{1, pt}([p,w'], [l,w])$ contains solutions of the perturbed Cauchy-Riemann equation when the domain is a strip with one interior marked point and $\mathcal{M}_{1, hole}([p,w'], [l,w])$ contains solutions when the domain is a strip with one interior hole.
+Both the interior marked point and the center of the interior hole can move freely.
 And the gluing is understood as we did in defining $\partial_{K}$.

 Next we show that $\Phi_{+}$ is a chain map.
 That is,

 Note that